ARATI1S/ARATI1S/README.md

 ### Hi there, I'm [Arati Surwase] 👋

-I am a third year IT candidate at [Pune University], Pune.
+I am completed my B.E. in Information Technology from SPPU, Pune with 8.81 CGPA.
 Apart from that I am seasonal Web developer that loves creating web pages and contributing to open source.

  **I am open to**: